Opossum Bay: History

 The origin of Opossum Bay's name is unclear.

 In 1997, Opossum Bay received national attention when it was the location of where Labor Senator Nick Sherry had an overnight stay with his mother and was accused of misusing his travel allowances for this stay.

 The controversy that ensued led to Sherry attempting suicide, which he survived.

 Geography

-The Derwent River forms the western and northern boundaries, and Ralphs Bay the eastern.
+The River Derwent forms the western and northern boundaries, and Ralphs Bay the eastern.

 Opossum Bay is nearly surrounded by water.
 The Gellibrand Point, Opossum Bay and South Arm Town area is connected to the rest of the South Arm Peninsula by a narrow isthmus.
-The proximity to the Derwent River and Ralphs Bay can result in Opossum Bay frequently being cooled by sea breezes in summer.
+The proximity to the River Derwent and Ralphs Bay can result in Opossum Bay frequently being cooled by sea breezes in summer.

 Road infrastructure

 The B33 route (South Arm Road) enters from the south-east and runs north to the town, where it ends.